jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     NameError: name 'this_year' is not defined

-* I add it to the list of exceptions encountered
+* I add it to the list of Exceptions Encountered

   .. code-block:: python